Tuks-ICMM/VCF-Validation-Workflow/.docs/03-quick-reference/01-reference-genomes.md

   <br><i>E.g. 1</i></dd>

   <dt><strong>rules</strong> <code>&lt;array [&lt;str&gt;]&gt;</code></dt>
   <dd>An array of rules this rule should be used for.
-For a reference of rules, please reference the rules list included in teh example below.</dd>
+For a reference of rules, please reference the rules list included in the example below.</dd>
 </dl>